 Welcome to Year 4

 Year 4 is a key year in building the skills of independence, collaboration and perseverance which will drive the education of children throughout their academic career.

-By the end of year, children should be able to read with increasing independence.
-Comprehension skills are growing more important, developing children’s vocabulary and increasing their depth and knowledge of a range of literature, both fiction and non-fiction.
+By the end of the year, children should be able to read with increasing fluency and intonation.
+This year pupils will conrinue focussing on Reciprocal Reading strategies which include predicting, clarifying, summarising, and questioning.
+This will help develop comprehension and inference skills as well as enhancing their vocabulary; they will increase their depth and knowledge of a range of literature, both fiction and non-fiction.

-In Maths, by the end of year 4, children should be able to read, write and order numbers beyond 1000, having a firm understanding of place value.
-We expect children to know by heart their times tables up to 12 times tables, and the related division facts.
-Children should be able to use all four calculations to solve problems up to and beyond 4 digit numbers, using formal written methods.
-They must be able to use and apply their knowledge in other situations.
-They will apply these skills throughout measures, shape and space concepts.
+In Maths, children will work to become fluent with concepts and apply skills to reasoning and problem-solving challenges.
+In Year 4, we expect children to be able to read, write and order numbers up to 10,000, with a firm understanding of place value.
+They should know all their times tables up to 12 x 12, and the related division facts.
+Children should be able to use all four calculations to solve problems up to and beyond 4-digit numbers, using formal written methods.
+They will apply these skills throughout measures, shape, and space concepts.

 Your child needs to come to school wearing their PE kit, which consists of black tracksuit bottoms or leggings and a white T-shirt.
 They need to wear their green school jumper and bring a spare jumper to change into for the lesson.
 Please ensure all clothing is labelled.

 Towards the end of Year 4, children will undertake the statutory Multiplication Check.
 Throughout the year, children will practise their timetables and we ask that parents support this at home, by encouraging children to use the online application, Times Table Rockstars.